People of the Ditch: Story in Suratul-Buruj

 The verses 4 to 7 are the story of a group of devout people, who were burned in a ditch.
 The main text and English translation of the verses are in the following table:

 Then the Qur'an adds that they were killed in this way only because they believed in Allah.
 Then it mentioned the fate of torturers in verses 8 to 10:

+The full detailed story of the Islamic narrative about the burning of the devout peoples in the trench were found in a long Hadith transmitted by Ṣuhayb ibn Sinan and on the authority of Sahih Muslim record as following:

+This narrative was told in several later era chronicles, such as Al-Sirah al-Nabawiyyah by Ibn Hisham.